Positive Footprints Privacy Notice

 8. How do we take care of your personal information?

 Information is held in paper files and on our computer systems.
 Not all members of staff are able to access this information, only those who need to.
-We use the information to deliver a service to you.
 There may be occasions when we have to share information with others (detailed in section 5) to enable us to deliver our services and fulfil our legal and contractual obligations.
 We are legally required to share information in the following circumstances:

 - Prevention or detection of crime